 4. Connections: ExpressVPN vs IPVanish

-In the connections category there is a big difference, with IPVanish coming out on top.
+In the connections category, there is a big difference, with IPVanish coming out on top.

 As discussed in my review of IPVanish, it is a great VPN if you need a lot of connections.
 As described on the IPVanish website, you can have “10 simultaneous connections on multiple devices.”
-This is one of the best connection policies you’ll find anywhere, although there are a few VPNs that offer an unlimited number of connections, such as with Perfect Privacy.
+This is one of the best connection policies you’ll find anywhere, although there are a few VPNs that offer an unlimited number of connections, such as with Surfshark.

 Connections winner: IPVanish

-5. Security: ExpressVPN vs IPVanish
+5. Security and Encryption: ExpressVPN vs IPVanish

 I also ran both IPVanish and ExpressVPN’s apps through a number of different tests to check for IP address leaks and DNS leaks.
 Both did well.